jdevfullstack-tutorials/resolution-and-screen-size/README.md

 32".
 That will be truly pixelated for normal viewing distance for a computer monitor.
-Take note, large TV monitors have 1080p even for bigger screens but we are talking about computer monitors.
+Take note, larger TV monitors can be 1080p but we are talking about computer monitors.

 ## Resolution
 Resolution is the clarity of an image